The purpose of the course is to allow the students to gain

 To achieve the maximum grade of 12, the student must be able to:

-- Describe the type of work/project carried out during internship.
+- Describe the type of work/project carried out during the internship.

 - Draw perspectives of internship experience for future career and practice, including for research.